aryan-karan/kernel_tree-Cloud_Q11/README.md

-# Nougat Kernel Source ported from Doogee X5 7.1.1 Kernel to Walton Primo GH6/GH6+
+# Nougat Kernel Source ported from Walton Primo Gh6 7.1.1 Kernel to Intex Cloud Q11

 This Source also works on:<br />
 - Wiko Lenny 3<br />